 Like most writers, I went through an agonizing phase of submitting my work and collecting nothing but rejection letters for quite a while.
 For me, this phase lasted long enough that, by the time I sold my first two books (both at once, actually) our daughter, Meredith, was a year and a half old, and I was pregnant with our second child, Connor.
 Talk about feeling multiply blessed!
 Still, it was a little challenging to be a newly published author at the same time that I was becoming a new mother.
 For those first few years, I wrote only during my kids’ naptime, when I probably should have been napping myself.
 So I developed strict criteria for everything I wrote: it had to be exciting enough to keep me awake.

 Since then, my life has changed quite a bit.
 My husband and kids and I moved from Illinois to Clarks Summit, Pennsylvania, to Columbus, Ohio.
-My kids are now teenagers, and I no longer have to worry that the sound of me typing at the computer might wake them up.
+My kids are now both in college, and I no longer have to worry that the sound of me typing at the computer might wake them up.
 But my criteria for what I write hasn’t changed that much.
 I know I have to write a story when the story keeps me awake at night, teases at the back of my brain all day, just won’t let me go.

 And that’s why I became a writer.